-Table 7 allows us to compare our original results on remediation need (column 1 for English and column 4 for math) with two alternate strategies that attempt to correct for selection into the program.
-First, columns 2 and 5 present results from propensity score models, which adjust for individual selection into EAP by relying on observables.
-Results from these models reveal remarkably similar findings, a slightly larger effect of EAP participation in English (a 7.7-percentage-point reduction in the probability of English remediation need vs. 6.1 from the original model), and in math (a 4.3-percentage-point reduction in the probability of math remediation need vs. 4.1 from the original model).
-When comparing the results to models that correct for selection on individuals and schools (columns 3 and 6 of Table 7) where the sample is restricted to high EAP participation schools, we find slightly smaller effects for both English (5.5) and math (3.9).
-Overall, the estimated effect of EAP participation on remediation need across these different specifications is remarkably consistent, leading us to conclude that our results are fairly robust to student self-selection.
+Table 6 allows us to compare our original results on remediation need (column 1 for English and column 4 for math) with two alternate strategies that attempt to correct for selection into the program.
+First, columns 2 and 5 present results from propensity score models, which correct for individual selection into EAP relying on observables.
+Results from these models reveal remarkably similar findings, a slightly larger effect of EAP participation in English (a 7.6 percentage point reduction in the probability of English remediation need versus 6.2 from the original model), and identical results in math (a 4.3 percentage point reduction in the probability of math remediation need).
+When comparing the results to models that correct for selection on individuals and schools (columns 3 and 6 of Table 6) where the sample is restricted to high EAP participation schools, we find slightly smaller effects for both English (5.2) and math (4.1).
+Overall, the estimated effect of EAP participation on remediation need across these different specifications is remarkably consistent.